 Can Trill sense pressure?

-Kind of.
+Something very similar.
 Instead of measuring a change in resistance like with a traditional pressure sensor (FSR) the Trill sensors get something more or less equivalent to a pressure reading by looking at a change in capacitance.
 So instead of measuring actual force on the sensor it is more the area of contact that is measured, what we call Touch Size in much of the documentation.

 This equates nicely to pressure in the case of a fingertip where if you are touching lightly then only a small area of the fingertip will be making contact with the sensor.
 Whereas if you are touching with a lot of pressure then a larger area of the fingertip will be in contact with the sensor.